kirubarajan/blog/src/pages/posts/juggling.md

 Focusing on one thing at a time and assuming everything else will get done *when it was time* helped me with my biggest problem when drowning: feeling bad because I wasn't getting the most out of my work/material.
 I would always feel that I was rushing studying or research because of other external factors (i.e. other assignments).
 That feeling goes away after a day of hard work, where I could honestly say that I devoted that day's working hours to a *single thing*.
 Not to mention that avoiding [context switching](https://en.wikipedia.org/wiki/Human_multitasking) helped me get in "the zone", where I was comfortably in my flow state and getting to the core at the matter at hand.

 In a way, this is just reframing the benefits of procrastinating: staying focused because there is something that *needs* to get done today.
-Channelling that type of energy into something less stressful and on your own terms is where I think the value in this approach lies.
+Channelling that type of energy into something less stressful and on your own terms is where I think the value lies.

 ## Conclusion
 Writing about productivity or work/life balance can get preachy really quickly so I try to avoid it whenever possible.
 But, framing my day-to-day as juggling instead of balancing act really did help me with handling all my obligations that students are forever burdened with.